Weird Visions

 SLOTH.

 I went into sloth-remission last year and got into excellent shape.
 I lost more than 70 pounds.
-I was wearing slutty tight jeans and looking pretty good in them.
+I was wearing slutty tight jeans and looking pretty good in them, so I bought new cloths for me and my daughter from the Girls Clothes store online.
 I had enough self confidence that I even scared me a time or three.
 I was attracting ample attention from the opposite sex.
 I wasn’t the fat Pirate anymore.
 I blended in well with the other girlies.
 I was becoming a certified hottie patoddie.

 Then… around turkey day… I lost my motivation or ate way to much turkey with dressing and punkin pie or something.
 I started eating everything in sight that even looked like it had a carb attached to it.
 I quit going to the gym like I was.
 My butt went from being touchably firm back to jiggly like a bowl of jello.
 Of course, poured into the jeans, nobody could tell.
 But I could tell.